 Is this topic for you?

 This topic provides information about the human papillomavirus (HPV), which causes genital warts and can also cause cervical cancer.
-If you are looking for information about cervical cell changes or cervical cancer, see the topics Abnormal Pap Test or Cervical Cancer.
+If you are looking for information about cervical cell changes or cervical cancer, see:

 What is human papillomavirus (HPV)?

 Human papillomavirus (HPV) is one of the most common sexually transmitted infections (STIs).
-It is a virus that can be spread through skin-to-skin contact.
+It is a virus that can be spread through skin-to-skin genital contact.
 There are many different types of HPV.
-Some types cause genital warts and are called low-risk, and some types can lead to cervical cancer and are called high-risk.
+Some types cause genital warts and are called low-risk.
+And some types can lead to cervical, anal, or oral cancer and are called high-risk.
 There is no known cure for HPV, but there is a vaccine that can protect against some types of the virus.

 What are genital warts?